railsfactory-abhiram/slate/source/index.html.md

 category_id | Unique ID of the category | Required
             | Example category ID: 2

-Comment for this particular category is created by the above parameters.
+Comment for this particular status item is created by the above parameters.